 Corporations and governments have little incentive to empower individuals with electric power not controlled by a central authority.
-To further muddy the water, public utilities and government organizations invest in public relations campaigns promoting positive opinions about “green” energy and environmental stewardship but on the other hand they simultaneously seek profits and long term viability by making sure people need them.
-Utility companies boast about new solar farms and how they provide discounts and incentives to anyone wanting to get solar panels.
+To further muddy the water, public utilities and government organizations invest in public relations campaigns promoting positive opinions about “green” energy and environmental stewardship but simultaneously seek profits and long-term viability by making sure people need them.
+Utility companies boast about new solar farms and how they give discounts and incentives to anyone wanting to get solar panels.
 Governments talk about reducing green house gases and climate agreements.
 Oil companies advertise about green energy research they are doing.
-Unfortunately any breakthrough or pardigm shift in favor of the individual that comes from these top down power structures is countered by newly engineered needs or necessities within the society.
+Unfortunately any breakthrough or paradigm shift in favor of the individual from these organizations is countered by newly engineered needs or necessities to keep the wealthy secure.

 One example is how my local public electricity provider bills with a high monthly connect fee and requires utility approved installers for solar.
 The high monthly connect fee makes sure they get at least $60 per month per customer.
 They advertise a low KWH charge but in reality they just adjust the monthly connect fee plus average KWH use per customer to realize the same profits and simultaneously make sure any power you generate is not worth much money (7 cents per KWH).
 Furthermore, the red tape and extra expenses involved with using the approved installers discourages home owners from connecting (grid-tied).
 The approved installers get kickbacks in that they can charge more without competition and each extra regulation or requirement means more charges.
 The power companies will say it is easy to become an approved installer but the rules are crafted so only a few can join the club.

 China is a creative powerhouse in battery and solar technologies.
 Places like Shenzhen have no rival in the world.
-Sometimes the creativity inspired at the government level in China is funny and others it is awe inspiring.
+Sometimes the creativity inspired at the government level in China is funny and other times it is awe-inspiring.
 Batteries and super capacitors are already being produced with graphene in various forms.